Mobile Billing UX.UI Design

 Refining the repair application selection flow

 Through internal design critiques, I improved the repair application selection flow to reduce friction.
 I addressed issues with small touchpoints, limited location precision, and difficulty viewing or editing selected RAs.
-The updated design keeps the vehicle diagram visible and responsive, while clearly showing selected and frequent repair applications for faster decisions.

 Improving touch accuracy and clarity